gchilton1102/PRS-Pipeline/README.md

 ## All of Us Validation and Testing Steps

+* Upload the PRScsx output files to your Google bucket

+* This section of the pipeline is designed to be run on the All of Us Research Program server

+* `03_retrieve_height_weight.html` retrieves the height and weight data for the All of Us research subjects

+* `04_calc_PRS_in_AoU.html` calculates polygenic risk scores with the All of Us dataset using the weights generated with PRS-CSx

+* `05_part1_compare_PRS_to_observed_join_data.html` retrieves the phenotypes and ancestry PCs of the All of Us dataset and joins this data with the calculated PRS's to create joint phenotype and PRS file: `"Pan-UKB_Standing_height_PRSCSx_phiX_in_AoU_w_pheno.txt` where X is the phi value

 * `06_Validation.txt` to output Validation weights

 * `07_Testing.text` to output Testing Adjusted R Squared Values for each pop